xavax-project/xavax-avalanche/README.md

 ## Some things to point out

-* `xavax-avalanche` is currently in very early development, but optimizations and better docs should be available not too long after release!
-Don't be surprised if there are bugs.
+* `xavax-avalanche` is currently in very early development.

 * `xavax-avalanche` is fairly simple in principle and is used together with other libraries in the `xavax-api` crate, this includes `xavax-crypto` and `xavax-eth` *(which might be upcoming)*